There are the Naïve Realists who think that what is available to the senses or potentially available to the senses is

 The believers come in immense variety.
 From the time of the origins of the first archaeological remains of human civilizations down to the present day, there have been, literally, many hundreds of thousands of belief systems regarding the ordinarily unseen—belief systems involving spirits that live within things in the natural world, disembodied spirits of ancestors existing alongside us, and a rich phantasmagoria of gods and demigods and demons and other magical beings–Tiamat and Marduk, Isis and Hecate and Bastet, YHWH and the Nephilim, the Aeons and the Rex Mundi, Ananzi and White Buffalo Woman, Cernunnos and Brigid, ogres and trolls and fairies in the garden, the machine elves of Terrence McKenna’s psychonautic excursions on dimethyltriptamine.

-Go back far enough in any culture, and you will find people imagining (?) ordinarily unseen spirits that inhabited physical things—rivers, mountains, oceans, plants, people, and nonhuman animals, for example.
-But also, from time immemorial, they imagined (?) unseen worlds that were separate parts of this one world (universe) that we live in.
+Go back far enough in any culture, and you will find people imagining (?) ordinarily unseen spirits that inhabit physical things—rivers, mountains, oceans, plants, people, and nonhuman animals, for example.
+And you will also find them imagining (?) ordinarily unseen worlds that were separate parts of this one world (universe) that we live in.
 The Anglo-Saxons talked of the middengeard (the “middle Earth”) between heaven above and hell below.
 Mayhayana (Great Vehicle) Buddhists and some of the Greek Gnostics imagined vast numbers of heavens “up there.”
 Many peoples placed their realms of the gods atop high mountains or in the clouds or across the sea on some island.
 Many cultures had their chthonian deities, ones who inhabited realms under the ground—the world of the Hindu Nagas, for example, or the realm of Hades, or the cave beneath the bog of Grendel’s mother, who may have been the ancient British goddess Nerthus made demonic in a Christian retelling.
 These abodes of the gods were unseen but potentially seeable, if only you got there, to that place.
 (For a couple spectacularly entertaining but rarely, now, read accounts of travels to such god places, see Lucian of Samosata’s True History, 2nd century CE and The Book of Enoch, 300-100 BCE .)